UPDATED: FEBRUARY 17, 2023 | 3 MIN READ

 What’s the difference between a family plan and an individual plan?

 Family health plans and individual plans only differ in the number of people covered.
 An individual plan is for one person, while a family plan is for two or more people.

 Why does a family plan cost more than an individual plan?

-A family plan costs more than an individual plan as there are more people that need coverage.
+A family plan costs more than an individual plan as more people need coverage.

 What are the pros and cons of family health insurance?

 The biggest pro of family health insurance is that you have coverage for your whole family.
-The biggest con is that it is more expensive than individual insurance.
+The biggest con is that it’s more expensive than individual insurance.

 How does health insurance work for a family?

 Family plans are for two or more people.
 Your plan’s deductible is based on your family’s number of people.
 On average, the deductible and out-of-pocket costs are double of an individual plan.